csepulv/search-box/README.md

 #Search Box

-This is part of a medium post, which can be found at at []https://medium.com/@csepulv/latest](https://medium.com/@csepulv/latest)
+This is part of a medium post, which can be found at [here](https://hackernoon.com/code-reuse-using-higher-order-hoc-and-stateless-functional-components-in-react-and-react-native-6eeb503c665)

 ## Baseline React and React Native apps
 ### React / web